 Yo!
 Sushi have several dishes including tofu salad, edamame beans, firecracker rice and tempura vegetables which are vegan friendly.
 They also have a booklet for special diets so you can check individual dishes yourself.

-Italian chains like Zizzi or Pizza Express are always happy to provide pizza without cheese.
-Other dishes they offer can be easily veganised, like tomato based pasta dishes, calzone (ask for extra veg instead of cheese) and bruschetta.
+Italian chains like Zizzi or Pizza Express even offer vegan cheese!
+Other dishes they offer can be easily veganised, like tomato based pasta dishes and bruschetta.

 Chinese restaurants are usually excellent for veggies and vegans, frequently offering a whole vegetable-based menu and/or tofu menus, featuring lots of delicious sauces including black bean, garlic and ginger, Szechuan and sweet and sour.

 When ordering rice vegetable as vegan, ensure you specify no egg , and also request that rice noodles are used instead of the more standard egg noodles.